BatuhanKaganErhan/Complex-Vibrational-Dynamics-in-Coupled-Oscillator-Systems/README.md

 False means the ends are free, i.e., all oscillators can move.
 This parameter is defined in the function call and can be changed to adjust the boundary condition.

-## Initial Conditions
+### Initial Conditions
 The initial state of the system is set by the function yStart(n):

 Positions: All oscillators start at rest (position 0), except for the last oscillator, which is displaced by 0.3 to initiate the motion.
 Similarly, if desired, the positions of other oscillators can be set individually, just like the first and last oscillators.

-Velocities: All oscillators start with zero velocity (stationary).
-If needed, the velocities of individual oscillators can also be set, similar to how positions are defined for the first and last oscillators.
+Velocities: The initial condition for velocities sets all oscillators to a stationary state.
+If desired, individual oscillator velocities can be customized, similar to how positions are defined for the first and last oscillators.

 ## Analysis of Dynamics in Oscillator Systems